 Apart from the non-collectible status, you can also file for bankruptcy using Chapter 7 or Chapter 13 to stop creditors from collecting debts, including tax levies.
 Keep in mind that this will only stop collection actions as long as the petition is in effect.

 Filing for Chapter 7 may require you to give up personal assets to get rid of unsecured debts and protect those that are deemed exempt.
 Meanwhile, Chapter 13 focuses on a repayment plan, allowing you to catch up on secured debts and discharge unsecured ones.

-Keep Your Assets Free from Tax Levies
+Keep Your Assets Free from a Tax Levy